Heidi Montag Pregnant, Expecting Baby No. 2 With Spencer Pratt - E! Online

 "I couldn't be more excited.
 I don't know who I'm the most excited for—myself or Gunner or Spencer," Heidi, 35, told Us Weekly.
 "I just felt like something was missing.
 I felt like a person was missing in our family that I had this intense love for.
 And I kept praying about it.
 I'm like, if I'm not meant to have another kid—because I had accepted that at this point—I just wanted to not have that desire so strongly and I just wasn't sure if it was going to happen or not.
 I just get so emotional about it."

-Heidi, who tied the knot with Spencer, 38, in 2008, has been very open about her journey to conceiving a second child.
+Heidi—who tied the knot with Spencer, 38, in 2008—has been very open about her journey to conceiving a second child.

 In early January, the reality star shared a sweet photo with Gunner alongside a message to her fans.
 "So thankful for my angel," she wrote on Instagram at the time.
 "I never thought it would be so hard trying to have another.
 I am trusting God's plan and if we only have one I am so thankful for this miracle!"